olivierodo/pair-with-me/README.md

 The concept is very simple:  __Learning with a Context = Hacking the learning curve__

-Nowadays, internet is providing a LOT of content for self learning (udemy, youtube, medium, github, etc...)
+Nowadays, internet is providing a LOT of content in order to learn new skills (udemy, youtube, medium, github, etc...)

 However one important part that is missing is the context on how to use those fresh skills...
 As human, the best way to remember what we just learned is to apply it into the right context.